airsonic-advanced/airsonic-advanced/README.md

 - Performance enhancements
   - A more efficient and compliant streaming engine, utilizing piping and threading
   - Removal of pessimistic locking throughout the software in favor of more modern concurrency techniques
+  - Upgraded internal database that uses connection pooling and uses MVCC control mode for dealing with concurrent updates
+    - Massive throughput boost (100K mrdia library scan times reduced from ~40 min to ~3 mins)
   - Much faster UI rendering for browsers, especially for massive playlists
   - Aggressively uses multi-threading and parallelization for most operations, including but not limited to:
     - Massively parallelized engine for media scanning (media scanning is done much much faster, ~8x)